 Help "Uncle" Charlie and PCF in the fight against prostate cancer.
-Your donation will bring hope to the nearly 3 million men and their families in the U.S. who are faced with this form of cancer.
+Your donation will bring hope to the more than 3 million men and their families in the U.S. who are faced with this form of cancer.
 Please give today.

-To make a tax-deductible donation, go to: www.pcf.org/donate
+To learn more and to make a tax-deductible donation, visit: www.pcf.org/aari